-- 12% of U.S. adults track health indicators or symptoms for a loved one.
+- 19% of U.S. adults reporting no chronic conditions say they track health indicators or symptoms

 - 49% of trackers say they keep track of progress “in their heads.”